ammar-tanwar/bloglearnbay/posts/did-you-know-artificial-intelligence-can-manipulate-human-behavior.md

 ---
-title: Did You Know?
-Artificial Intelligence Can Manipulate Human Behavior?
+title: Did You Know Artificial Intelligence Can Manipulate Human Behavior?
 desc: "Artificial intelligence (AI) is an area of computer science concerned with the research and development of intelligent devices, such as digital agents and computer programs.
 Artificial intelligence is a broad word that can be used to refer to a variety of systems..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/did-1.jpg"